• Features

 1. Prepare your SMTP service

-First, you need an SMTP service like Mailtrap, MailerSend, SendGrid, or others.
+First, you need an SMTP service, such as Mailtrap, MailerSend, SendGrid, or others.
 Ensure you’ve verified your domain with your chosen service and retrieved the necessary credentials.

 2. Access the wp-config.php file

-Connect to your website using an FTP client like FileZilla or access it through an SSH terminal.
+Connect to your website using an FTP client, such as FileZilla, or access it through an SSH terminal.
 Locate the wp-config.php file in the root directory of your WordPress installation.

 3. Edit wp-config.php